wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

   we decided to just use keras to create the required ops of the q-networks internally (see the *createNetworkCustom* function), and then build on top of them by creating other ops required for training and evaluation (see the *build* method).
-Because we are creating a static graph beforehand makes it easier to see where we are going to have gradients being computed and used.
-If our model has its **_trainable** flag set to false we then just create the required ops for evaluation only (used for computing the TD-targets), whereas if our model is trainable, then we create the full computation graph which goes from inputs (minibatch $$\left \{ (s,a) \right \}$$) to the MSE loss using the estimates from the network and the TD-targets passed for training.
+Because we are creating a static graph beforehand it makes it easier to see where we are going to have gradients being computed and used.
+If our model has its **_trainable** flag set to false we then just create the required ops for evaluation only (used for computing the TD-targets), whereas, if our model is trainable, we create the full computation graph which goes from inputs (minibatch $$\left \{ (s,a) \right \}$$) to the MSE loss using the estimates from the network and the TD-targets passed for training.

 ```python